lwaekfjlk/python-project-template/README.md

 [![Github Action](https://github.com/lwaekfjlk/python-project-template/actions/workflows/pytest.yml/badge.svg?branch=main)]()

 > [!NOTE]
-> This repo is continously updating with more tools.
+> This repo is continuously updating with more tools.
 Any contribution is welcome.

 ## ✨ Motivation